Easy, Hands-On Snowball Counting Activity for Preschool

 Symbols Have Meaning

-When children can see the symbol for a number and understand the amount that belongs with that symbol, they are practicing number sense.
-It’s important for students to match the symbol with the correct amount and oral number.
+When children can see the symbol for a number and understand the amount that belongs to that symbol, they are practicing number sense.
+Students need to match the symbol with the correct amount and oral number.

-In order to give each of your friends the same amount of cookies, you have to learn how to count and problem solve.
+To give each of your friends the same amount of cookies, you have to learn how to count and problem-solve.
 No child wants to be on the short end of the stick when it comes to lack of cookies.
-Our kiddos need to think and problem solve to determine if everyone is given their fair share.
+Our kiddos need to think and problem-solve to determine if everyone is given their fair share.

 Give each child a set of numbers and a bag of cotton balls.
 Whatever skill they are working on, use the cotton ball snowballs to help with that activity.